 Write out from memory the four principles that will allow the Holy Spirit to control you.
 If you are doing this study in a group, be ready to share which principle was the most meaningful to you.

-- Free audio devotion 4 (36 minutes): Free MP3 devotion - God's love and the Holy Spirit
+- Free podcast 4 (36 minutes): Free podcast devotion - God's love and the Holy Spirit

-- Free audio mini-devotion 4 (6 minutes): Free MP3 mini-devotion - God's love and the Holy Spirit
+- Free podcast mini-devotion 4 (6 minutes): Free podcast mini-devotion - God's love and the Holy Spirit

 Bibliography for Lesson 4